 Spousal maintenance is a court-ordered arrangement where one spouse pays the other–either a lump sum or monthly payments.
 Colorado family law courts may award alimony payment during a divorce case, involving an income disparity between the divorcing spouses.
 If one spouse stayed at home to take care of the kids while the other pursued a career, for instance, the first spouse may qualify for spousal support if he or she is in financial need.

-If you and your spouse are going through a contested divorce, the experienced divorce lawyers at Brighter Day℠ Law can help you get the best outcome out of an emotional and draining experience.
+If you and your spouse are going through a contested divorce, the experienced divorce attorneys in Colorado Springs, CO, at Brighter Day℠ Law can help you get the best outcome out of an emotional and draining experience.
 To schedule your initial consultation, contact our family law firm today at (719) 225-4443, or chat with us online to learn how we can help.

 What does the Colorado Law say About Alimony?